 Mr. Armstrong earned a B.A. in International Relations and a Master of Public Diplomacy from the University of Southern California.
 He also studied European security and the Middle East at the University of Wales, Aberystwyth.

-Armstrong chairs the Special Committee on the Voice of America in the 21st Century and is a member of the Advisory Committee and the Special Committee on the Creation of a Chief Executive Officer.
-He also served as the chair of the Special Committee on the Future of Shortwave Broadcasting, which on August 1, 2014, issued its report, To Be Where the Audience Is; The Future of Shortwave.
+He chairs the Special Committee on the Voice of America in the 21st Century and is a member of the Board’s Advisory Committee.
+He also served as the chair of the Special Committee on the Future of Shortwave Broadcasting, which on August 1, 2014, issued its report, To Be Where the Audience Is: The Future of Shortwave.

 He was confirmed as member of the Broadcasting Board of Governors on August 1, 2013.